silverstripe/silverstripe-taxonomy/docs/en/userguide/index.md

 To create a taxonomy, navigate to the "Taxonomies" section.

 The list that appears contains all existing taxonomies - there could be many in parallel.
 If the list is empty, you will want to create a Taxonomy Type first.
-To do so, navigate to the "Taxonomy Types" tab, click "Add Taxonomy Type", specify the name (e.g. "News") and click "Create".
+To do so, navigate to the "Taxonomy Types" tab, click "Add new Taxonomy Type", specify the name (e.g. "News") and click "Create".

 To create first layer of terms within the taxonomy, switch to the "Taxonomy Terms" tab.
-Click "Add Taxonomy Term" and this time create "National".
+Click "Add new Taxonomy Term" and this time create "National".
 Switch to the "Children" tab, and nest another term underneath: (e.g. "Weather").
 You have just created a three-level hierarchy of "News > National > Weather".

 ![Example of taxonomy](_images/taxonomies-terms.jpg)